epsy/clize/docs/newparams.rst

 2. It forwards that to `.Clize.get_cli` in order to get a :ref:`cli object<cli-object>` to run.
-3. If there is more than one function, `.Clize.get_cli` uses `.SubcommandDispatcher` to wrap it, otherwise creates a new `.Clize` instance with it and returns it.
+3. If there is more than one function, `.Clize.get_cli` uses `.SubcommandDispatcher` to wrap it, otherwise it creates a new `.Clize` instance with it and returns it.
 4. `.run` calls that cli object with `sys.argv`.
 5. Assuming that object is a `.Clize` instance, it will now actually look at the function that was passed and create a `.CliSignature` object out of it.
 6. It then uses its `~.CliSignature.read_arguments` method with the arguments, which returns a `~.CliBoundArguments` instance.
-More on this down below.
+More on this below.
-7. That instance carries which function needs to be run, overriding the default one if present, as well as the arguments to be passed to it. `.Clize` then runs that function and lets its return value bubble up to `clize.run`, which prints it.
+7. That instance carries which function needs to be run, overriding the default one if present, as well as the arguments to be passed to it. `.Clize` then runs that function and lets its return value bubble up to `clize.run` which prints it.